Text Analysis and Spatial Data for Economists

 The course is organized around topics.
 Each topic is illustrated through the discussion of recent applications from applied research in economics.
 Students practice the theoretical concepts and the programming language with in-class exercises.

-Students should bring a laptop with R and RStudio installed to all classes.
+Students should bring a laptop to all classes.

-The final grade is composed of homework, in-class presentations (40%) and a project due at the end of the semester (60%).
+The final grade is composed of homework (40%) and a project due at the end of the semester (60%).